epicosy/cb-repair/README.md

 The generated polls are stored in the folder: ```cb-repair/lib/polls```.

----
-Note: It may happen the generation to raise an "AssertionError: node 'node_name' was never executed" for a challenge.
+> **Note**: It may happen the generation to raise an "AssertionError: node 'node_name' was never executed" for a challenge.
-This is just warning that the state machine did not reach that node during the generation of polls.
+> This is just warning that the state machine did not reach that node during the generation of polls.
-Just raise the number of polls to be generated or re-generate the polls.
-Same for 'AssertionError: Edge 'edge_name' was not traversed".
+> Just raise the number of polls to be generated or re-generate the polls.
+Same for 'AssertionError: Edge 'edge_name'
----
+> was not traversed".

 #### Checkout
 This command clones a specified challenge under a specified folder.